 To show or hide a set of columns, right-click on a header of any column or choose View > Column.
 Then, point the cursor to the required columns set in the menu that appears and choose 'Show All' or 'Hide All' in the menu.

-To show a single tag or property from a set, choose it in the menu.
+To display a single tag or property from a set, select it from the menu.

 Read More: Audio tags supported by Tag Editor >>